CorporateClash/api-docs/README.md

 If you have a specific use case and would like to partner with us to remove the rate limit and be whitelisted in Cloudflare, send an email to `support`@corporateclash.net including information about your application, you, and why you need the rate limit removed.

-### OAuth info

-We plan to impliment OAuth2 sometime in the future, however we do not have a date for when this will be available.
-To receive credentials, you will need to apply to to our support email `support`@corporateclash.net.
-Include any relevant information, such as your application name, purpose, Github, and what scopes you intend to access (TBD).
-We may require you sign a contact in order to use certain scopes to prevent abuse of our systems.

 ### Reporting Issues